badd-labs/badd-labs/labs/B6/README.md

 4. For all exercises, copy your code in `.zok` files and proofs in `proof.json` to the pdf submission.
 5. For Exercise 3, create two folders called `Alice` and `Bob` individually, follow the instructions and understand the scenario(difference in roles' duties), and submit the screenshots of what files remain in `Alice` and `Bob` folders.

-Hint:

-- You can run the given program with the secret to find out the hash digest, and then use the digest to check.

 -->